nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a product : `add_product`

-Add a product.
+Now, let us add the products supplied in your store.
+This command will help you add the product information into the system.

-Format: `add_product n/NAME [st/STOCK_LEVEL] [su/SUPPLIER_NAME] [t/TAG]…`
+Format: `add_product n/NAME [stk/STOCK_LEVEL] [su/SUPPLIER_NAME] [t/TAG]…`

+Examples:
+- `add_product n/sweaters` Adds product named sweaters
+- `add_product n/eggs stk/120` Adds product named eggs with current stock level as 120
+- `add_product n/hakka noodles stk/90 su/Rachel Geller` Adds product named hakka noodles with current stock level as 90 and is assigned to supplier Rachel Geller

 ### Assigning a product to supplier: `assign`

-The **Assign** feature allows you to connect products with their current supplier.
+This feature allows you to connect products with their current supplier.
 This makes it easier to track which supplier is responsible for each product in your store.

 Format: `assign pr/PRODUCT_NAME su/SUPPLIER_NAME`

-Example Commands:
+Example:
-- `assign Tissue Paper Jacob Smith` assigns product named `Tissue paper` to supplier named `Jacob Smith`
+- `assign Tissue Paper Jacob Smith` assigns product named Tissue paper to supplier named Jacob Smith

 > **Important**:
 > The product and supplier must already exist in the system before you can assign them.